RYANNNHZ/RYANNNHZ/README.md

 # -*- coding: utf-8 -*-

 hello my name is Adrian Hamzah 👋
- I have done fieldwork practice in the software engineering lab of muhamadiyah 1 Cikampek vocational high school and now I am continuing my studies as a student at a vocational high school.
-In the future I am open to doing some projects and cooperation together.
+ I have done fieldwork practice in the software engineering lab of muhamadiyah 1 Cikampek vocational high school and now I am continuing my studies as a student at a vocational high school.In the future I am open to doing some projects and cooperation together.

 ```